 If your dog loves eating the smaller varieties of tomatoes like cherry tomatoes or grape tomatoes, it is still important to make sure all the green stems are removed before you feed them.
 You also may want to cut these small, round tomatoes in half to prevent choking.

-If your pet has eaten green tomatoes or the leaves or stems look for these signs of illness:
+Signs of illness if your pet has eaten green tomatoes or the leaves or stems

 - Gastrointestinal irritation (vomiting/diarrhea)